CSharpTeoMan911/CSharpTeoMan911/README.md

 - 👀 I’m interested in ...
 Technology, Science and Software Engineering
 - 🌱 I’m currently learning ...
 Software Engineering at the University of Bolton in UK
 - 💞️ I’m looking to collaborate on ...
 Software, Projects and Jobs
-- 📫 How to reach me ... email me at teodormihail07@gmail.com

 <!---
 CSharpTeoMan911/CSharpTeoMan911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.